FHantke/brave-browser-wiki/Linux-Development-Environment.md

 # cd to brave-browser repo root
 ./src/build/install-build-deps.sh
 ```
-You might also want to try ```./src/build/install-build-deps.sh --unsupported``` if you are on a distribution based on Debian or Ubuntu.
+You might also want to try `./src/build/install-build-deps.sh --unsupported` if above command gives an error about using a non supported Linux distribution.

 # Troubleshooting